perrochon/gb/ROADMAP.md

 # Roadmap

 # Short Term
 * Spinner react on select.
 Update Destination for the ship, get rid of FlyTo button.
-WHY DOES THIS WORK, WHERE DO LIB CLASSES GET UPDATED?
+* WHY DOES THIS WORK, WHERE DO LIB and VIEWMODEL CLASSES GET UPDATED?
+Are we using the same objects?
-* GBClasses in GBController instead of UIDs
+* GBClasses in GBController instead of UIDs (related to above...)
 * Better looking spinner
 * Review Locking
 * Population growth on planets